 Learning to knit or crochet is a great homesteading skill to pass the time away in the fall or winter.
 Check out our selection of knitting patterns on the blog made just for beginner knitters.

-TURN PUMPKINS INTO PUREE
+FROM SCRATCH: PUMPKINS INTO PUREE

 I make all my pumpkin puree at the peak of pumpkin season in October and just after Halloween.
 If you don’t have your own puree, then go ahead and used canned- but once you’ve tried it you won’t go back!